CrossRealms/Splunk-Cyences-App-for-Splunk/docs/release_notes/old_release_notes.md

 * ### Bug Fixes

-    * Fixed a fetching issue for the first fifty records for the Sophos endpoint custom command.
+    * Fixed a fetching issue for the first fifty records for the Sophos Endpoint Protection custom command.

     * Fixed a permissions issue that wouldn't allow users to make use of the notable event assignment functionality.